Peter Rohde: Western Bulldogs

 Rohde became assistant coach at the Western Bulldogs.
 Towards the end of the 2002 season, the resignation of senior coach Terry Wallace led to Rohde being made caretaker senior coach for the final-round clash with Collingwood at the MCG in Round 22, 2002, which the Bulldogs won.
 Rohde was then appointed to the position of full-time senior coach.
-In the 2003 season, the Bulldogs under Rohde struggled and 16th, for the wooden spoon with three wins, eighteen losses and one draw.
+In the 2003 season, the Bulldogs under Rohde struggled and finished 16th, for the wooden spoon with three wins, eighteen losses and one draw.
 In the 2004 season the Bulldogs under Rohde struggled again and finished 14th with five wins and seventeen losses.
 Rohde was sacked towards the end of the 2004 season, with four matches to go, but he agreed to stay and coach for the rest of the season.
 Rohde coached Western Bulldogs in 45 games with nine wins and 35 losses and one draw, a winning percentage of 20 per cent.
 Rohde was then replaced by Rodney Eade as Western Bulldogs senior coach.

-Administrative Career
+Administrative career

 Rohde then went to Port Adelaide Football Club, serving as Football Operations Manager from the end of 2004 until the end of the 2014 season.
 Rohde was then replaced by Chris Davies as Port Adelaide General Manager of Football Operations.

 Personal life

-Rohde has three children, Matthew, Ashleigh and Ella, and is married to Robyn.
+Rohde has three children and is married to Robyn.